R2Northstar/NorthstarWiki/docs/steamdeck-and-linux/installing-on-steamdeck-and-linux.md

 Note that removing the `%command% -northstar` will cause Steam to launch the vanilla game again.

 > **Note:** this guide assumes you're *up to date with NorthstarProton*, as the method used to launch Northstar changed in NorthstarProton-8.1-1.\
-If you're using an older version of NorhtstarProton, replace the information about launch options with a text file called `run_northstar.txt`, the only text in the file being a 1.
+If you're using an older version of NorthstarProton, replace the information about launch options with a text file called `run_northstar.txt` in your Titanfall2 directory, making the text file only have a 1 inside of it.

 ## Lutris (Wine)